seandavi/awesome-single-cell/README.md

 - [FiRE](https://github.com/princethewinner/FiRE) - [python, R, C++] - Finder of rare entities (FiRE) helps identify rare cell types in voluminous single-cell datasets.
 Design of FiRE is inspired by the observation that rareness estimation of a particular data point is the flip side of measuring the density around it.
 In principle, FiRE uses the Sketching technique, a variant of locality sensitive hashing, to assign rareness score to every cell.
 [Paper](https://www.nature.com/articles/s41467-018-07234-6)

+### Cellular interactions/communication

+- [CellPhoneDB](https://github.com/ventolab/CellphoneDB) - [python] Publicly available repository of curated receptors, ligands and their interactions in humam (subunit architecture is included for both ligands and receptors, representing heteromeric complexes accurately).
+[Paper](https://www.nature.com/articles/s41596-020-0292-x)
+- [NicheNet](https://github.com/saeyslab/nichenetr) - [R] To study intercellular communication from a computational perspective.
+It uses human or mouse gene expression data of interacting cells as input and combines this with a prior model that integrates existing knowledge on ligand-to-target signaling paths.
+This allows to predict ligand-receptor interactions that might drive gene expression changes in cells of interest.
+[Paper](https://www.nature.com/articles/s41592-019-0667-5)

 ### Other applications